 Bows, flower crowns, and other headbands add a feminine touch to portraits of little girls. knit hats are another option suited for any gender.
 Your client may already have a few on hand, but it also never hurts to have some at the ready if you feel that your shoot needs something extra.

 If you’re working with multiple babies, keep a few different sizes on hand.
 You always want your accessories to be proportional to your subject.
-Be just as prepared to cater to a 3-month-old in the 95th percentile as you would be one in the 25th percentile.
+Be just as prepared to cater to a three-month-old in the 95th percentile as you would be one in the 25th percentile.

 Newborn photographers love crates, baskets, and the like because they are dual-purpose props.